 Combine your love of food + famous NYC landmarks!
-Visit Chelsea Market, the Meatpacking District, the High Line, and new Hudson Yards on this popular foodie tour!
+Visit Chelsea Market, the Meatpacking District, the High Line, and the new Hudson Yards (including the Vessel) on this popular foodie tour!

 Enjoy some of New York City’s best and most unique Flatiron food stops with a local!

 Recommended by Fodor’s Travel!